 - 1. I agree to read and abide by these Acceptable Use Guidelines as determined by Naperville Community Unit School District 203. - 2.
 I agree to abide by the principles of Good Digital Citizenship. - 3.
 I will use my device in the appropriate manner and for educational purposes. - 4.
 I agree to charge my device at home and come to school each day with a fully-charged device. - 5.
 I will not intentionally throw, drop, or damage my device in any way, and exercise care when transporting it in my backpack. - 6.
 I understand that I am responsible for the security of my device.
 When not in use, I will keep my device secure and stored properly. - 7.
 I will not give my device to another student for his or her use, login to my account on another student's device or use another student's account or password. - 8.
 I will not personalize or deface my device in any way (stickers, marker, etchings, etc.) - 9.
 I will not share my personal user information or passwords with anyone. - 10.
-I agree to return the District-issued device in good condition, fully charged, at the end of the semester or school year as determined by individual schools.

-- 11. I understand that it is my responsibility to save my work often and that malfunctions or forgetting the device at home are not acceptable reasons for not having assignments completed on time. - 12.
+I agree to return the District-issued device in good condition, fully charged, at the end of the semester or school year as determined by individual schools. - 11.
+I understand that it is my responsibility to save my work often and that malfunctions or forgetting the device at home are not acceptable reasons for not having assignments completed on time. - 12.
 I will only connect to District provided wireless (Wi-Fi) facilities when using my device in school or on Campus.
-I understand that this promise means I will not use personal cell phone hotspots or other non-District provided products for wireless (Wi-Fi) connectivity when using my device in school or on Campus. - 13.
+I understand that this promise means I will not use personal cell phone hotspots or other nonDistrict provided products for wireless (Wi-Fi) connectivity when using my device in school or on Campus. - 13.
 I understand that the District provides software that filters Internet access.
 I also understand that due to the constantly changing availability of Internet content, websites and website addresses, not all objectionable material may be filtered immediately by this software and I will use my device within the principles of Good Digital Citizenship and these Acceptable Use Guidelines. - 14.
 I understand that if I try to bypass filters, security systems, load unapproved software, alternate Internet browsers, operating systems, proxy bypass mechanisms or other rogue/malicious software programs, applications or extensions, it means that I intentionally disregarded the principles of Good Digital Citizenship, broke the promise made by my signature on these Acceptable Use Guidelines and have chosen to behave in an unethical manner.
 I understand that consequences for these actions are serious, and an immediate cause for disciplinary action and potential confiscation of my device. - 15.
 If I use my device for a special project or purpose with permission to work in a manner that may not be filtered in part or whole by District Internet filters, I promise to use this device within the principles of Good Digital Citizenship and these Acceptable Use Guidelines. - 16.
-I understand that graduating 2020 high school senior Google accounts will remain active until September 15, 2020, after which data files will no longer be available.
 Regardless of my grade level, if I leave the District or wish to copy my student account data, I should contact my school's CSA.